 Licensed Delaware electrical inspection agencies use the current NEC as adopted by the State Fire Marshall’s Office to perform inspections in Delaware.
 Contact a licensed electrical inspection agency with any questions about the electrical code.
-A list of agencies is available on the Homeowner Permit Application.
+The list of licensed Inspection Agencies are located on the Homeowner Permit webpage .

 If I am an employee of a company, school district or state agency, do I need a license to do electrical work for my employer?